polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/uploader/README.md

 * [_drop-class] - CSS class to use when a file is dropped in the widget.
 Defaults to "uploader-widget-drop".
 * [.onupload] - Lambda callback to invoke when a file has been uploaded.

-The default CSS file, contains some confuration classes, which allows you to control the positioning of your uploader widget.
+The default CSS file, contains some configuration classes, which allows you to control the positioning of your uploader widget.
 These are listed below.

 * "uploader-footer" - Makes sure the uploader is absolutely positioned at the bottom of your screen, in a fixed position.
-* "uploader-faded" - Makes your widget semi-transparent, to not be so prominents on your form.
+* "uploader-faded" - Makes your widget semi-transparent, to not be so prominent on your form.
 * "uploader-large" - Makes your widget become 300px tall.
 * "uploader-small" - Makes your widget becomes smaller, 60px tall.
 * "uploader-full-screen" - Makes your widget fill the entire screen, though behind your other widgets.
+* "uploader-fill-container" - Makes your widget fill the container of whatever widget it is container within.

 If you use "uploader-full-screen" and "uploader-faded", in addition to of course, the default CSS class of "uploader-widget", then your uploader will look like the following.